DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # Smart Watchdog Live Demonstration 🚀

-This live demonstration deploys the developed smart watchdog model on FPGA to monitor program execution in real time of the RISC-V processor (Neorv32).
+This live demonstration deploys the developed smart watchdog model on FPGA to monitor program execution of the RISC-V processor (Neorv32).

-Check out a video of the smart watchdog and RISC-V in action: [Live Demo Video](/link)
+Check out a video of the smart watchdog monitoring the RISC-V processor in real time: [Live Demo Video](/link)

 ## Overview